openshift/assisted-service/docs/user-guide/deploy-on-bare-metal.md

 ![img](img/iPXE_boot.png)

-- Now we need to get a correct IP and point to the right iPXE file
+- Now we need to get a correct IP and point to the right iPXE file url from above
 - And we just need to wait until the boot was finished, and the nodes start appearing on the Assisted Service interface

 ![img](img/manual_ipxe_boot.png)